cb-andyh/rag-demo/README.md

 This is a demo app built to chat with your custom PDFs using the vector search capabilities of Couchbase to augment the OpenAI results in a Retrieval-Augmented-Generation (RAG) model.

-The demo also caches the LLM responses using [CouchbaseCache](https://couchbase-ecosystem.github.io/langchain-couchbase/langchain_couchbase.html#module-langchain_couchbase.cache ) to avoid repeated calls to the LLMs saving time and cost.
-You need to specify just the collection (in the same scope and bucket for simplicity) to cache the LLM responses.
+The demo also uses a **question-level semantic cache** backed by Couchbase to avoid repeated LLM calls for semantically similar questions — saving time and cost.
+On a cache hit, the previous RAG response is returned and streamed directly without calling OpenAI.

 ## Two Vector Search Implementations

 This demo provides two implementations showcasing different Couchbase vector search approaches:

 1. **CouchbaseQueryVectorStore** (`chat_with_pdf_query.py`) - Using Couchbase Vector Search (Hyperscale/Composite Vector Indexes) with the Query and Indexing Services.
+Includes a question-level semantic cache backed by a Couchbase FTS vector index.
 2. **CouchbaseSearchVectorStore** (`chat_with_pdf.py`) - Using Couchbase Search (formerly known as Full Text Search) Service.
+Uses exact-match `CouchbaseCache`.

 ### How does it work?